Most workout programs focus on the workouts only, leaving you to figure out the diet maze for yourself.

 21 Day Fix is just 21 days long.
 However inthese three weeks, you will learn a foolproof way to eat, called the “portion approach”.
 Once you learn how to eat this way, you can continue eating healthy foods without the painful need for weighing your food, counting every single calorie, or even using the food containers that come with the program.

-21 Day Fix teaches you how to eat healthy – it is mean to fix unhealthy habits.
+21 Day Fix teaches you how to eat healthy – it is meant to fix unhealthy habits.
 Once you are done with the program, you will know how to eat a well-balanced diet that is roughly 40% carbs, 30% protein, and 30% fat.
 This also happens to be the magic macro-nutrient ratio I always suggest people to follow when they make the decision to get healthy.
 While you can definitely skew the diet ratios one way or another, this is the healthiest option and the most sustainable for your lifetime.

 Keep working out, eating right and you will continue to see results – plain and simply!
 Change the way you think, and you can change your body for life.